udacity/RoboND-Controls-Lab/README.md

 # Using the Simulator #

 First be sure to grab the newest version of the simulator for your host computer OS [here](https://github.com/udacity/RoboND-Controls-Lab/releases). **Please note that you cannot use the simulator inside of the Udacity supplied course VM (Virtual Machine).
-You have to use the simulator for your host operating system and connect it to your VM**
+You have to use the simulator for your host operating system and connect it to your VM.**

 If using the VM, inside the simulator's `_data` or `/Contents` folder, edit `ros_settings.txt` and set `vm-ip` to the VM’s IP address and set `vm-override` to `true`.
 If not using a VM, no edit is necessary.

 To find the ip of your VM, type `ifconfig  | grep 'inet addr:'| grep -v '127.0.0.1' | cut -d: -f2 | awk '{ print $1}'` into a terminal of your choice

+**Note: Be sure to use at least V2.1.0 of the Udacity provided VM for this lab**